gschmutz/modern-database-workshop/09-working-with-qdrant/README.md

 > Try other queries such as `"alternatives to relational databases"`, `"HNSW graph structure"`, or `"use cases for vector databases"` to explore the indexed content.

-> Increase the `k` to a higher value to have more documents returned from the search.
+> Increase parameter `k` to a higher value to have the search return more than three documents.

 ### Cell 17 — Cleaning up